MeGreen/Ansible-Jamulus/README.md

 # Monitoring via Ansible

-This playbook can deploy a jamulus server easyly
+This playbook can deploy a jamulus server "easyly"

 # Usage